piersfinlayson/software-defined-retro-rom/docs/FAQ.md

 **Q: What if I have flashing problems?**

+A:

-A: Install the BOOT0 jumper and power cycle to force bootloader mode, then reflash.
+STM32: Jump the BOOT0 pin to 3.3V and power cycle to force bootloader mode, then reflash.
 Alternatively, enable the `BOOTLOADER` config option to enter bootloader mode when all image select jumpers are closed.

 See the [Programming Guide](/docs/PROGRAMMING.md) for more details.

+RP2350: Jump the BOOT pin to GND and power cycle to force bootloader mode, then reflash.

 **Q: How can I see what platform in my firmware image is for?**